ippontech/blog-usa/posts/a-primer-on-snowflake-stored-procedures.md

 There are currently two privileges that can apply to stored procedures: USAGE and OWNERSHIP.
 For a role to use a stored procedure, it must either be the owner of the stored procedure or have been granted USAGE on the procedure ^[For a more in-depth view on Access Control in Snowflake, I refer you to [Access Control Considerations](https://docs.snowflake.net/manuals/user-guide/security-access-control-considerations.html) in the Snowflake Documentation.].
 In addition, the roles executing the procedure must also have the USAGE privilege for all database objects accessed during the course of the procedure.

 ----
 During this blog, we've examined Snowflake Stored Procedures from Creation to Execution.
 We've also discussed some of the key differences between stored procedures and user-defined functions as well as examined session state and the two 'types' of procedures Snowflake provides.
-To round out procedures, we briefly viewed access control in Snowflake and how privileges can affect procedure execution.
-Hopefully this primer on Stored Procedures has provided a modic
+To round out procedures, we briefly viewed access control in Snowflake and how privileges can affect procedure execution. s
 For more information on how Ippon Technologies, a Snowflake partner, can help your organization utilize the benefits of Snowflake for a migration from a traditional Data Warehouse, Data Lake or POC, contact sales@ipponusa.com.

 ---